Research

 Research Interests

-My long-term research interests are to better understand how the brain recovers and reorganizes in those with acquired neurogenic communication impairments, such as aphasia, as well as how recovery can be facilitated using techniques like non-invasive brain stimulation (NIBS) to achieve improved rehabilitation outcomes.
-I am especially interested in exploring how the neural correlates of recovery and reorganization may differ depending on lesion location and severity as well as identifying optimal behavioral therapies to administer in conjunction with NIBS, to best facilitate neuroplasticity.
+My long-term research interests are to better understand how the brain recovers and reorganizes in those with acquired neurogenic communication impairments, such as aphasia, as well as how rehabilitation can be facilitated.
+I have used functional magnetic resonance imaging (fMRI) and near-infrared spectroscopy (fNIRS) to examine neural correlates of recovery and have explored the effects of treatment delivery parameters on behavioral outcomes.
+I am especially interested in exploring how the neural correlates of recovery and optimal interventions to promote neuroplasticity may differ depending on unique personal characteristics including lesion location, aphasia severity, and cognitive skills.

 Current Project(s)